-Overall: In 2014-15 in the Northern Territory, 60% of Indigenous Australians aged 15 and over reported they can easily get to places needed; the proportion was 88% for non-Indigenous Australians.
-An estimated 18% of Indigenous Australians reported that they were unable to get to places needed, never went out or were housebound, compared with less than 1% for non-Indigenous Australians.
+Overall: In 2014-15 in Victoria, 76% of Indigenous Australians aged 15 and over reported they can easily get to places needed, compared with 82% of non-Indigenous Australians.
+An estimated 6% of Indigenous Australians reported that they were unable to get to places needed, never went out or were housebound, compared with 1% for non-Indigenous Australians.
+Australians.

-In 2014-15 nationally, 75% of Indigenous Australians aged 15 and over reported they can easily get to places needed; the proportion was 84% for non-Indigenous Australians.
-An estimated 8% of Indigenous Australians reported that they were unable to get to places needed, never went out or were housebound, compared with 1% of non-Indigenous Australians (Table 2.13.4, Figure 2.13.1).
+Nationally, 75% of Indigenous Australians aged 15 and over reported they can easily get to places needed, compared with 84% of non-Indigenous Australians.
+An estimated 8% of Indigenous Australians reported that they were unable to get to places needed, never went out or were housebound, compared with 1% for non-Indigenous Australians (Table 2.13.4, Figure 2.13.1).

-Access to a motor vehicle: In 2014-15 in the Northern Territory, 66% of Indigenous Australians aged 15 and over reported that they had access to a motor vehicle.
-This was 0.8 times the proportion for non-Indigenous Australians (85%).
+Access to a motor vehicle: In 2014-15 in Victoria, 76% of Indigenous Australians aged 15 and over reported that they had access to a motor vehicle.
+This was 0.9 times the proportion for non-Indigenous Australians (85%).

-Nationally in 2014-15, 75% of Indigenous Australians aged 15 and over reported that they had access to a motor vehicle, which was 0.9 times the proportion for non-Indigenous Australians (85%) (Table 2.13.8, Figure 2.13.2).
+Nationally, 75% of Indigenous Australians 15 and over reported that they had access to a motor vehicle, which was also 0.9 times the proportion for non-Indigenous Australians (85%) (Table 2.13.8, Figure 2.13.2).

-Use of public transport: In 2014-15 in the Northern Territory, 15% of Indigenous Australians aged 15 and over (who were not housebound) reported they had used public transport in the last 2 weeks.
+Use of public transport: In 2014-15 in Victoria, 41% of Indigenous Australians aged 15 and over (who were not housebound) reported they had used public transport in the last 2 weeks.

-Nationally in 2014-15, 29% of Indigenous Australians (who were not housebound) reported they had used public transport in the last 2 weeks (Table 2.13.9).
+Nationally, 29% of Indigenous Australians (who were not housebound) reported they had used public transport in the last 2 weeks (Table 2.13.9).

-Access to public transport: In 2014-15 in the Northern Territory, public transport was available to 36% of Indigenous Australians aged 15 and over.
-Of those who could access it, 72% reported they preferred to use their own transport or walk.
+Access to public transport: In 2014-15 in Victoria, public transport was available to 94% of Indigenous Australians aged 15 and over.
+Of those who could access it, 75% reported they preferred to use their own transport or walk.

-Nationally in 2014-15, public transport was available to 75% of Indigenous Australians aged 15 and over.
+Nationally, public transport was available to 75% of Indigenous Australians aged 15 and over.
 Of those who could access it, 79% reported they preferred to use their own transport or walk (Table 2.13.10, Figure 2.13.3).